pravega/video-samples/README.md

 ### (Local, External) Install Pravega Client and Pravega Flink Connector Libraries

-This step is required when using pre-release versions of Pravega and/or Nautilus.
+This step is required when using pre-release versions of Pravega and/or SDP.
 It will install required libraries in the local Maven repository.
 This can be skipped in Nautilus SDK Desktop as it has already been performed.